Ogunquit Hotel Lodging Guide l Ogunquit Dining Guide l Photo Gallery l Ogunquit Video Tour

 Ogunquit is also home to Perkins Cove, a small turn of the century fishing village that draws great crowds every summer.
-Perkins Cove is full of boutique shopping and delicious restaurants that serve up locally caught fresh seafood.
+Perkins Cove is full of boutique shopping, jewelry and art galleries, and delicious restaurants that serve up locally caught fresh seafood.
 If you are looking to explore the sea, Perkins Cove is an ideal locale to do so.
-Many of the boats in the harbor are actively working fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
+Many of the boats in the harbor are active fishing and lobstering boats that also offer tours for a one of a kind, hands-on experience.
 Other boat tours, like the Ugly Anne and Bunny Clark charter party cruises or deep-sea fishing trips.
 The Finest Kind offers scenic lobster, lighthouse and cocktail cruises that provide unforgettable memories and incredible views for the whole family to enjoy.
-Perkins Cove is home to a working hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
+Perkins Cove is home to a hand-operated footbridge and visitors may have the chance to draw it up if a tall ship is passing by.
 Don't forget to stop in the local candy shop, famous for its fresh, locally made salt-water taffy.

 Ogunquit is also home to a large artistic community.
 Originally flourishing as an artist colony at the turn of the century, the tradition has continued with a wide array of galleries, and shops and boutiques that feature the work of local Maine artisans like fashion designers and jewelers.
 Don't miss the Ogunquit Museum of American Art, the most beautiful small museum in the world.
-The famous Ogunquit Playhouse, which started its life as a renovated garage in town square, became known today as America's Foremost Summer Theatre, attracting Broadway actors like Sally Struthers, Carson Kressley and Andrea McArdle.
+The famous Ogunquit Playhouse, which started its life as a renovated garage in town square, is known today as America's Foremost Summer Theatre, attracting Broadway actors like Sally Struthers, Carson Kressley and Andrea McArdle.
 It is a great way to enjoy a piece of Maine history while taking in Broadway-caliber productions.
 There are also children's matinees and family theatre for the enjoyment of younger visitors that often feature favorite Disney and storybook characters.